csinchok/chipy-fcc-presentation/PITCHME.md

 - The addresses are full, and well formatted |

-- No fobviously fake emails, addresses |
+- No obviously fake emails, addresses |

-- No one submitting twice
+- No one submitting twice |

 +++